The College Preparatory Academy

 Time: Tuesdays; 1-2:30 pm.

 World Geography (grades 7-12) – Allison Naumann – Tired of boring memorization and the traditional textbook approach to Geography?
 Want a creative approach to World Geography?
 Try GEOGRAPHY 21ST Century Style!
-Study the 5 Themes of Geography: location, region, place, movement, and human/environment interaction using a variety of multi-media presentations, interesting hands-on activities, class discussions, and culinary experiences.
+In this 28-week course, students will study the 5 Themes of Geography: location, region, place, movement, and human/environment interaction using a variety of multi-media presentations, interesting hands-on activities, class discussions, and culinary experiences.
 As amateur map cartographers, students will create a variety of different types of maps, and literally draw the world from memory at the end of the course!
 Science, history, math, art, and even cooking skills make this course fun.
 Many students are pleasantly surprised to find that THEY LOVE GEOGRAPHY!
 This course counts 1 credit on the high school transcript.

 Textbooks: Mapping the World by Heart Lite Maps.